csye-6225-spring2024/webapp/README.md

 ## Assignment 04:

-1. Custom image is built from the centos 8 stream and it is setup to be in run in our default VPC by default.
+• A custom image is created from the CentOS 8 stream, configured to run within our default VPC.
-2. Custom image consists of dependencies like mysql, node and creation of user and group based on given requirements (user:csye6225, group:csye6225)
+• The custom image includes essential dependencies such as MySQL and Node.js, along with the creation of user and group as per specified requirements (user: csye6225, group: csye6225).
-3. The webapp services is automatically started using systemd file webapp.service.
+• Web application services are automatically initiated using the systemd file webapp.service.
-4. To deploy the custom image in GCP service account with the following roles were enabled
-       1) Compute Engine Instance Admin (v1)
-       2) Service Account User.
-    Service Account -> keys -> Json-> file gets downloaded.
-    The JSON key is stored as secret in organisation webapp repo.
+• For deploying the custom image in the GCP service account, necessary roles have been enabled, including Compute Engine • • • Instance Admin (v1) and Service Account User.
+The JSON key generated from the service account is downloaded and stored   securely as a secret in the organization's webapp repository.
-5. Two workflows have been built, namely test-build and test-checker
+• Two workflows are established, named test-build and test-checker.
-6. The test-checker consists of integration tests, build project artifacts, packer init, packer fmt and packer validate.
+• The test-checker workflow encompasses integration tests, building project artifacts, initializing Packer, formatting with Packer fmt, and validating with Packer validate.
-7. The test-validator consists of intergration tests, build project artifacts, authentication, packer init, packer build and custom image gets build on merge.
+• The test-validator workflow includes integration tests, building project artifacts, authentication, initializing Packer, building the custom image, and automatically deploying it upon merge.